+Students working with Ms. Livia Santos focusing the cameras with Ms. Alli Westover looking on.

 Operations Location: ISS Internal

 Brief Research Operations: Brief bulleted summary of the operations and activities used to perform the investigation.
 Information is used in the Research and Planning Working Group (RPWG) Planning process and Crew Briefings.
 No more than 10 sentences.

-Destow

-Plug into one of the NanoRacks Frame-1 or 2 Module ports as soon after destowing as possible.
+Crewmember destows NanoRacks Modules 41-47.

+The NanoRacks Modules are plugged into the NanoRacks Platform.
-Power up the Frame

-Operate for minimum 30 days (+/- 4 days)*
+Power up the NanoRacks Platform and operate for minimum of 30 days.

-Downlink data 3 times a week

-Destow from NanoRacks Platform Frame and cold stow +4C for return to Earth on Space X5

-*NOTE: This payload can be left in the active Frame and executed as long as needed until standard time to pack for return (i.e. no hard constraint for deactivation time).
+NanoRacks Module-46 can remain in the Platform and executed as long as needed until standard time to pack for return (i.e. no hard constraint for deactivation time).

+Crewmember destows the Modules from NanoRacks Platform to pack for return on SpX-5.

 Previous Missions [nasa.gov]: None